private-octopus/c4/doc/c4-design.md

 We manage that compromise by adopting a variable pushing rate:

-- If pushing at 25% did not result in a significant increase of the nominal CWIN, the next pushing will happen at 6.25%
+- If pushing at 25% did not result in a significant increase of the nominal rate, the next pushing will happen at 6.25%
 - If pushing at 6.25% did result in some increase of the nominal CWIN, the next pushing will happen at 25%, otherwise it will remain at 6.25%